buildit/bookit-server/README.md

 ```

 ##### MICROSOFT GRAPH SETTINGS
 These settings represent the identity that the application will use to access MS Graph API services.

-The variable
-that is used for selecting the identity is called CLOUD_CONFIG.
+The variable that is used for selecting the identity is called `CLOUD_CONFIG`.
 For now, use 'buildit' as the value.
 ```
 CLOUD_CONFIG=buildit
 ```

-There is a secret for each identity that is << identity >>_SECRET.
-Once again, for now, use BUILDIT_SECRET.
+There is a secret for each identity that is named `<IDENTITY>_SECRET`.
+Once again, for now, use `BUILDIT_SECRET`.
 Please
- obtain these and other secrets by following the AWS param steps below.
+ obtain these and other secrets by following the AWS Parameter Store steps below.
 ```
-BUILDIT_SECRET=secret-obtained-from-aws
+BUILDIT_SECRET=secret-obtained-from-aws (see below)
 ```

 ## Azure administration

 If you need to access the administration user and password details for a particular identity, you can get that from AWS as well.
-The parameter names to pull would be <IDENTITY>_ADMIN_NAME and <IDENTITY>_ADMIN_PASSWORD.
+The parameter names to pull would be `<IDENTITY>_ADMIN_NAME` and `<IDENTITY>_ADMIN_PASSWORD`.
 Follow the directions below on
 how to get AWS secrets.

-## AWS Param Store
+## Obtaining Secrets from AWS Parameter Store

-We store secrets for the system in AWS' SSM param store.
+We store secrets for the system in AWS' SSM Parameter Store.
 It does all the hard work of encrypting our application parameters.

 ### Get access to AWS
-You will have to speak to a fellow developer to obtain AWS keys.
-You'll have to get a key id and key secret.
+Speak to a fellow developer to obtain AWS keys, which are comprised of a key id and key secret.
 After that run:

 ```
 aws configure
 ```
+(_Note:_ Use us-east-1 as your region, when asked, for now.
+Note that this can be overridden on the command-line as shown below.)

-After this, you should be good to go to run aws cli scripts to pull in environment secrets.
-From the server checkout directory,
+After this, you should be good to go to run the AWS CLI to pull in environment secrets:
-there is a bin directory that has scripts that you can run.

 ```
-MARIUSZs-Mac-Pro:bookit-server andrew$ ./bin/fetch_aws_param.py BUILDIT_SECRET
+$ aws ssm get-parameters --region us-east-1 --name BUILDIT_SECRET --with-decryption
-<<The secret would be printed here>>
+<<The secret is printed here>>
 ```
+(_Note:_ You can leave out the region parameter if you provided one at configuration time.
+The above demonstrates the inclusion
+of the region parameter for demonstration purposes).

 ## Authentication
 There are a few endpoints that require a token in order to access.
 It's either because it needs